FayazAkthar70/Blockchain-Lottery/README.md

 # Blockchain-Lottery

-A smart Lottery built using hardhat.
+A smart Lottery built using hardhat. test